takus/fluent-plugin-ec2-metadata/README.md

-# fluent-plugin-ec2-metadata, a plugin for [Fluentd](http://fluentd.org)
+# fluent-plugin-ec2-metadata

-Fluentd plugin to add ec2 metadata fields to a event record
+[Fluentd](http://fluentd.org) plugin to add ec2 metadata fields to a event record

 ## Installation
 Use RubyGems: